How to Start a Real Estate Transaction Coordinator Business

 1. Choose a business name

-Choosing the name of your transaction coordinator business will likely require some thought, but it’s often one of the more straightforward steps in the process.
+Choosing the name of your transaction coordinator business will likely require some thought, but it’s often one of the more straightforward steps.

 Research and brainstorm to pick a simple, professional name that reflects your business values.